malfaro18/malfaro18.github.io/about/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

-I am a PhD student in the Department of Statistics at NC State University.
+I am a Visiting Associate...
+PhD student in the Department of Statistics at NC State University.
 I graduated from Iowa State University in May 2009 with a Master of Science in Statistics and in 2007 from the University of Costa Rica with a Bachelor of Science in Statistics.

 ## Research Interests: